tormi/WunderWay/security/roles.md

 title: ISMS Roles
 ---

-This document outlines the individuals roles and responsibilities within the Wunderroot Information management team to control and prevent unacceptable risks arising to the organisation, other Wunderroot information assets and those belonging to the customers of Wunderroot.
+This document outlines the individuals roles and responsibilities within the Wunderkraut Information management team to control and prevent unacceptable risks arising to the organisation, other Wunderkraut information assets and those belonging to the customers of Wunderkraut.
-This document forms part of Wunderroot’s ISO 27001 Information Security Management System.
+This document forms part of Wunderkraut’s ISO 27001 Information Security Management System.

 ## ISMS Roles